tito21/st-python/README.md

 ]
 ```

+The settings used in the preprint can be found in `test-images/params.json`.

 The `orientation-vector` argument specifies how to compute the orientation.
-If
-`structural` it uses the primary eigenvector of the structure tensor (proposed improvement), if
+If `structural` it uses the primary
-`gradient` it uses the image gradient (for reference).
+eigenvector of the structure tensor (proposed improvement), if `gradient` it uses the image gradient (for reference).

-The settings used in the preprint can be found in `test-images/params.json`.
+For the structural tensor you can also specify the `rho` and `sigma` parameters (default 1.0) which control the scale of
+the tensor computation.

+Since the preprint support for different brush types has been added.
+You can choose between `simple` (default), `angle`,
+`img`, and `line`.
+The `brush-img` argument can be used to provide a custom brush image when using the `img` brush type.

 ## Reproducibility